Exhibitions & Programs

 Jul 23 - Oct 8, 2017

-This unique exhibition of original, fine and contemporary Native American art will feature a wide variety of artwork from living Native artists who are members and descendants of different Native American Nations, many with deep connections to the Lake Winnebago watershed.
+This unique exhibition of original, fine and contemporary Native American art features a wide variety of artwork from living Native artists who are members and descendants of different Native American Nations, many with deep connections to the Lake Winnebago watershed.
 Read more>

 Deck the Halls